cowboysdude/MMM-NHL/README.md

 ## Config.js entry and options

            {
-        module: 'MMM-Fracing',
+            module: 'MMM-NHL',
-        position: 'top_left',
+            position: 'bottom_left',
             config: {
+			focus_on: ['Rangers','Capitals'],
+			header: true,     //See header true for yes, false for no.  Default if false
+			maxWidth: "30%",  // Suggested size for module width
+			headlogo: false,  //Use NHL logo in header .. must have header set to true to use
-            rotateInterval: 20 * 1000,  // every 20 seconds
+			rotateInterval: 20 * 1000 //rotates to next match every 20 seconds
-            header: false,              // Use header true or false
-            headerText: "F1 Racing ",   // header should be true to use this
-            showStandings: true,        // Show F1 Points Standings
-            showSchedule: true,         // Show F1 Racing Schedule
-            showLastRace: true          // Show the last race results
-            colorBox: true              // Show titles in green boxes with white text or using colorBox white boxes with black text
 			}
              },